 For example, if an application uses more resources than it needs, it can be scaled down to reduce costs.
 Additionally, observability can help identify and track underutilized resources that can be turned off or scaled-down, further reducing costs.

 AWS has many storage tiers.
-Each tier is priced differently based on the frequency with which the data is accessed.
-Businesses often make the mistake of preferring S3 storage for all data.
-This can lead to higher costs.
+Each tier is priced differently based on the frequency of data access.
+Businesses often make the mistake of preferring S3 storage for all data, which can lead to higher costs.

 You can cut costs by moving data that is infrequently accessed to lower tiers.
 This is an ideal strategy for long-term storage and data backup.
 Infrequent Access Storage also helps with disaster recovery, whereas with S3 Glacier, you can archive data.
 This way, you can minimize AWS costs without affecting efficiency.